evgeniyarbatov/singapore-streets/README.md

 # Singapore Streets

 How many streets are there in Singapore?

-Use OSM map data to find out.
+Using OSM map data to find out.

 ## Steps